mukul-rana/Telegram-Bot/README.md

 ## How to use
 * First enter the reset time for application to recheck latest commands (in seconds).
 * Enter the time for which you want to run the application (in minutes).
-* Enter the command you wanna run for following tasks:
+* Enter the commands you wanna run for following tasks:
     * Screenshot : `screen`
     * Todo List :
         * `task` for viewing tasks